 Teens, Driving, and ADHD

-Parents of teenagers with ADHD need to pay particular attention to the disorder when their child gets behind the wheel of a car.
-Young adults with attention problems chalk up as many as four times the number of accidents as those who don’t have ADHD.
+Parents of teenagers with ADHD have more to think about before their child gets behind the wheel of a car.
+Young adults with the disorder have as many as four times the number of accidents as those who don’t have the condition.

-That's cause for concern, but it doesn't mean you should keep your kid out of the driver's seat.
+That's cause for concern, but it doesn't mean you need to keep your kid out of the driver's seat.
+Just take some precautions.

-Medications help most kids with ADHD focus their attention and curb their impulsive behaviors.
-That's essential for safe driving, says University of Virginia professor of psychiatric medicine Daniel Cox, PhD.
+Prescription drugs help most kids with ADHD focus their attention and curb their impulsive habits.
+That's crucial for safe driving, says University of Virginia professor of psychiatric medicine Daniel Cox, PhD.

 His experience goes beyond professional interest.
-His two sons, now adults, both have ADHD and both had attention problems that needed to be addressed when they learned to drive.
-Medications were a big part of that.
-If they were driving, they had to take them.
+His two sons, now adults, both have ADHD -- and both had attention problems that needed to be watched when they learned to drive.